 Expanding Access for Rural and At-Risk Minnesotans

 Some of the most common dental problems for individuals ages 40 to 60 (according to the American Dental Association) include:

 It is hoped that with this new law change these and other problems can be reduced or eliminated in rural and/or underserved areas and communities.

-O’Keeffe O’Brien Lyson Foss is your Minnesota and North Dakota law firm, ready and able to assist you and your family with a variety of legal needs.
+O’Keeffe O’Brien Lyson Attorneys is your Minnesota and North Dakota law firm, ready and able to assist you and your family with a variety of legal needs.
 Our firm commits itself to staying on top of new laws and legal developments in North Dakota and Minnesota so that you can rest assured the counsel and representation you receive from us is accurate and effective.
-Contact O’Keeffe O’Brien Lyson Foss online, or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys online, or call 701-235-8000 or 877-235-8002.